 If a person is injured on the job, contact your team leader immediately.
-S/he will direct a person to summon medical help, if needed, and obtain the work site first-aid kit.
+He or she will direct a person to summon medical help, if needed, and obtain the work site first-aid kit.
 Make the injured person comfortable and attempt to stabilize the injury until medical help arrives.
-Your team leader possesses an Emergency Management Plan that outlines specific procedures to follow in cases of injury or illness.
-S/he will discuss emergency procedures with you during the team orientation.
+Your team leader possesses an emergency management plan that outlines specific procedures to follow in cases of injury or illness.
+He or she will discuss emergency procedures with you during the team orientation.